 A blood pressure chart is a must if you are diagnosed with high blood pressure.
 To maximize your chances of successfully lowering your hypertension you will need to work with your physician and also follow your own progress.
 To do this you need to learn to take your own blood pressure, keep a daily or weekly record of your blood pressure morning pulse, weight, and amount of exercise.

 You are the one who is ultimately responsible for your own health and you can change the odds of suffering from complications or dying from high blood pressure.
-So monitor your progress by using a blood pressure chart.
+So monitor your progress by keeping a chart.

 A blood pressure chart helps to pinpoint the range of risks associated with your blood pressure, whether you have normal blood pressure readings or not.